Liberty Arsenal: American Civil War

 A portion of the secessionist force held the depot for a week as they removed the materials.
 Some was taken to Routt's home on East Franklin Street in Liberty, Missouri near what is now William Jewell College.
-His ice-house was converted into an armoury for distributing weapons to Missouri Militiamen and later to the Missouri State Guard.
+His ice-house was converted into an armory for distributing weapons to Missouri Militiamen and later to the Missouri State Guard.
 The brass field pieces became Capt.
 Henry Guibor's State Guard battery.
 The kegs of powder were hidden throughout the countryside.
 A portion of the arms were shipped upriver to the charge of St. Joseph mayor M. Jeff Thompson.
 Because of this and other activities, Routt was captured in March 1862, tried for treason, and sentenced to hang, but was pardoned in April by Lincoln citing Missouri Governor Gamble's amnesty program.

 Union Captain Nathaniel Lyon, fearing that the much larger St. Louis Arsenal could also fall, secured the St. Louis Arsenal on April 29 and in May began sending most of its munitions safely to Illinois, out of the reach of Missouri's secessionists.

 Capt.
 O.P.
 Moss, a Mexican War veteran and leader of the Unionist Liberty Home Guards (formed only a few days later, on April 24) characterized the seizure of the arsenal this way: "Col. Routt had no more right to capture the Liberty Arsenal, with its government arms and munitions, than John Brown had to seize the one at Harper's Ferry."

 Closure and historic marker

-Maj.
-Grant continued as custodian of the depot until it was sold in 1869 (via a July 25, 1868 act of Congress.)
+Major Grant continued as custodian of the depot until it was sold in 1869 (via a July 25, 1868 act of Congress.)

+The Arsenal was sold at auction on December 18, 1869, to Amos S. Kimball for $8,012.50.
+In the years that followed, the property was used for farming, and the buildings were gradually demolished.
+The bricks were salvaged and sold for reuse in homes and other buildings in Liberty and nearby communities.

 On October 6, 2012, an historic marker was placed at the highway intersection near the site once occupied by the arsenal.
 None of the buildings remain and the land is privately owned.